Madrid Food Tour, Madrid

 5) Puerta del Sol (Gate of the Sun) (must see)

-One of the city's most popular gathering spots, the Gate of the Sun is alive with constant chatter and a lively atmosphere.
-This square marks the historic location of the original eastern entrance to the city, where a gatehouse and castle once stood.
-Over time, these structures disappeared, giving way to a series of churches.
-In the late 19th century, the area was transformed into a square, becoming the vibrant center of café culture.
+One of Madrid’s most popular gathering places, the Gate of the Sun is always buzzing with life.
+Historically, it marked the city’s original eastern entrance, where a gatehouse and castle once stood.
+Over the centuries, these structures gave way to churches, and in the late 19th century, the area transformed into the square we know today, becoming a hub of café culture and social activity.

-The Gate of the Sun itself has witnessed significant historical events.
-On May 2, 1808, the uprising against the French occupation began here, although the rebellion was ultimately crushed.
-In 1912, liberal prime minister José Canalejas was assassinated in the square, and in 1931, the proclamation of the Second Republic took place from the balcony of the Ministry of the Interior.
+The Gate of the Sun itself has witnessed significant historical drama.
+On May 2, 1808, the Spanish uprising against French occupation began here, though the rebellion was ultimately quashed.
+In 1912, Prime Minister José Canalejas was assassinated in the square, and in 1931, the proclamation of the Second Republic was made from the Ministry’s balcony.

-While at the Gate of the Sun, you can have a chance to eat like a true Madrileño in the number of family-run restaurants, authentic taverns and tapas bars abounding the area.
-Known to the locals for decades, these eateries are quite close by yet remarkably away from the trodden tourist paths.
-One such hidden gem is called La Mallorquina (8:30am–9pm daily), renowned for its pastries, particularly the "roscón de reyes" (special ring-shaped cake for King's Day) and the "napolitanas" (cream slices), which you can savor in the upstairs salon overlooking the square.
+While here, you can also have a chance to eat like a local in a number of family-run restaurants, authentic taverns and tapas bars tucked away from the usual tourist paths.
+One such hidden gem is La Mallorquina, famed for its “napolitanas” and ring-shaped pastries, which can be enjoyed in an upstairs salon overlooking the square.

 6